Marie Louise Gonzaga: Early life and marriage proposal

-Marie Louise Gonzaga was born on 18 August 1611 in the town of Nevers, France to Charles I, Duke of Mantua, and Catherine of Guise.
+Marie Louise Gonzaga was born on 18 August 1611 in the town of Nevers, France to Charles I, Duke of Mantua, and Catherine de Lorraine-Guise-Mayenne.
 Marie Louise was supposed to marry Gaston, Duke of Orléans in 1627, but King Louis XIII strongly opposed the marriage and subsequently imprisoned her in the Château de Vincennes and later in a small convent.

 The first proposal for her to marry the newly elected King of Poland and Grand Duke of Lithuania, Władysław IV Vasa, was made in 1634, but Władysław eventually married Cecilia Renata of Austria, the daughter of Ferdinand II, Holy Roman Emperor and Maria Anna of Bavaria.
 This decision was very unfavourable for France and greatly angered Louis XIII because of the newly established alliance between the Austrian Empire and the Polish–Lithuanian Commonwealth.

 In 1637, the Abbot of Villeloin, Michel de Marolles, visited Nevers and had the opportunity to play Tarot with the Princess, who had added some innovations to the game.
 She told Marolles to publish her version which he did.
 His account is the oldest known set of printed rules of the game of Tarot.

 In 1640, Marie Louise met Władysław's brother, John Casimir with whom she had an early affair.
 She later invited Prince John Casimir to France for her annual literary salon organised in Paris.

 Queen of Poland, Grand Duchess of Lithuania, politics and conflict with nobility

-Following the death of Cecilia Renata in 1644, Cardinal Jules Mazarin was determined to diminish and destroy the alliance between the Polish-Lithuanian Vasa dynasty and the Austrian Habsburg dynasty, the rivals of the French state and a possible future threat to France.
-Mazarin insisted for Marie Louise to marry the widowed sovereign, and in cruel but purposeful ways, he made sure that she was the only candidate.
+Following the death of Cecilia Renata in 1644, Cardinal Jules Mazarin was determined to weaken the alliance between the Polish-Lithuanian Vasa dynasty and the Austrian Habsburg dynasty, the rivals of the French state.
+Mazarin insisted for Marie Louise to marry the widowed sovereign, making sure that she was the only candidate.